MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-automated-machine-learning/includes/6-exercise.md

-In this exercise, you will use a dataset of historical bicycle rental details to train a model.
+In this exercise, use a dataset of historical bicycle rental details to train a model.
 The model predicts the number of bicycle rentals that should be expected on a given day, based on seasonal and meteorological features.

 > [!NOTE]
 > To complete this lab, you will need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative access.